demisto/content/Packs/CortexXDR/Playbooks/playbook-JOB_-_Cortex_XDR_query_endpoint_device_control_violations_README.md

-A Job to periodically query Cortex XDR device control violations by a given timestamp in a relative date playbook input.
+  A job to periodically query Cortex XDR device control violations by a given timestamp in a relative date playbook input.
-The Collected data, if found will be generated for a new incident.
+  The collected data, if found, will be generated for a new incident.
-You can set the created new incident type in the playbook input, use XDR Device Control Violations incident type to associate it with the response playbook.
+  You can configure the created new incident type in the playbook input and use the XDR Device Control Violations incident type to associate it with the response playbook.
   The job includes an incident type with a dedicated layout to visualize the collected data.
-To set the job correctly, you will need to.
+  To configure the job correctly:
   1. Create a new recurring job.
-2. Set the recurring schedule.
+  2. Configure the recurring schedule.
   3. Add a name.
-4. Set type to XDR Device Control Violations.
+  4. Configure the type to XDR Device Control Violations.
-5. Set this playbook as the job playbook.
+  5. Configure this playbook as the job playbook.
   The scheduled run time and the timestamp relative date should be identical.
-If the job is recurring every 7 days, the timestamp should be 7 days as well.
+  If the job recurs every 7 days, the timestamp should be 7 days as well.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.